transong/tmxConverter/README.md

 ============
 cocos2d/cocos2d-x tiled map converter

-A convenient tool to convert tmx(tiled map) from low resolution to high resolution and vise versa.
+A convenient tool to convert tmx(tiled map) from low resolution to high resolution and vise versa.Free your hand from manually modify the tile map to other resolution.

 Tutorial